gouravsharma-00/gouravsharma-00/README.md

 ### Freelance Python Developer
 **Duration:** June 2024 – July 2024
 - Freelanced as a Python developer, creating customized Python scripts for students and peers.
+###  Full Stack Developer and ML Engineer
+**organization** Gramid Agro (Startup)
+**Duration:** Jan 2025 – Feb 2025
+- Developed a full-stack web application using Next.js and MongoDB to support farmers.
+- Built and deployed a machine learning model to predict leaf diseases, improving agricultural productivity.
+- Developed a weather forecasting system using REST API integration.
+- Deployed the entire project on Vercel for seamless access and scalability: [gramid-agro.vercel.app/](https://gramid-agro.vercel.app/).
 ---

 ## 🛠 Technical Skills